6 key takeaways about how Americans view their government

 While negative opinions of politicians are not new, the perception that elected officials don’t care about what people think is now held more widely than it has been in recent years.
 Today, 74% say this, compared with a narrower 55% majority who said the same in 2000.

 5Congress is not the only institution the public sees as having a negative influence on how things are going in the country today.
 Majorities see the national news media (65%) and the entertainment industry (56%) as having a negative impact on the country.
 By contrast, overwhelming majorities see small businesses (82%) and technology companies (71%) as having a positive impact.

 There are substantial partisan and ideological divides in the views of several of these institutions.
 For example, nearly seven-in-ten liberal Democrats (69%) say colleges and universities have a positive impact on the country, compared with just less than half (48%) of conservative Republicans.
 Conversely, fully three-quarters of conservative Republicans say that churches and religious organizations have a positive impact on the country, while just 41% of liberal Democrats agree.

 6“Angry” Republicans view Jeb Bush less favorably than several other GOP candidates.
 Among the nearly one-third of Republicans and leaners who say they are angry with government, about six-in-ten or more say they have favorable views of Ben Carson, Marco Rubio, Donald Trump and Ted Cruz.
 However, just 36% of Republicans who express anger toward government view Jeb Bush favorably, while 57% express an unfavorable opinion of him.

-Topics: Trust in Government
+Topics: Trust in Institutions

 Samantha Smith is a former research assistant at Pew Research Center.